andreswebs/describe/README.md

 Deno.test(description({
   name: "what is being tested",
-  given: "under what conditions",
+  given: "under such conditions",
-  should: "what should happen"
+  should: "do as expected"
 }), () => {
   assert(true);
 });